Standardized Testing

 Barnard's admission process is holistic and contextual.
 Standardized test scores are considered in conjunction with the rest of the application and in context of the applicant's background.
 For this reason, test scores are only one component of our application review and they are never used as a sole criterion for selection.

-Barnard recognized the challenges that students were facing due to the COVID-19 pandemic and, in response, Barnard has adopted an SAT and ACT test-optional admission policy for students applying through the 2027 first-year and transfer admissions cycles.
-This decision was made in consultation with the President and the Board of Trustees and is not intended as an admissions policy shift, but rather as a temporary measure driven by the current circumstances.
-Students may apply without submitting standardized test scores from the SAT or ACT exam and no other materials will be requested in lieu of test scores.
-Applicants may still submit self-reported SAT or ACT scores for consideration if they are able to do so.
-As in previous years, the College does not evaluate SAT Subject Tests.
+Barnard is SAT and ACT test-optional for students applying through the 2027 first-year and transfer admissions cycles.
+Students may submit SAT or ACT exam results as a part of their application or they may choose to apply without submitting standardized test scores from the SAT or ACT exam.
+No other materials will be requested in lieu of test scores.
 Please know that Barnard reviews all applications holistically.
 We consider each applicant in the context of her school, community, and individual story.
-Barnard seeks students who are intellectually motivated, community-minded, and excited for academic exploration within the liberal arts.
 For more information, please view our Temporary Test-Optional FAQ page.

 International Students